Today seems like it’s just begun and already the sun is getting ready to set!

 One way to keep yourself away from the urge to hibernate is to keep your schedule full.
 This may mean throwing yourself into your work or your studies, or it might mean taking up a new hobby or project.

-Symptoms of depression and anxiety both can be alleviated by practicing mindfulness techniques.
 You may have to experiment to decide which mindfulness techniques suit you best.
-It may be meditation or breathing/relaxation techniques, or maybe its something more physically engaging, like yoga or tai chi.
+It may be meditation or breathing/relaxation techniques, or maybe it’s something more physically engaging, like yoga or tai chi.

 If your symptoms are relatively severe and don’t seem to be improving, treatment with antidepressants may benefit you.
 Talk with your doctor to learn more about pharmaceutical treatment options.